eWaterCycle/infra/README.md

     - SURF HPC Cloud, with all non-gpu sizes selected
     - SURF HPC Cloud cluster, with all non-gpu sizes selected
 - Component parameters, all fixed source type, required and overwitable unless otherwise stated
-  - dcache_ro_token: parameter for dcache read-only token aka macaroon.
-      The token can be found in the eWaterCycle password manager.
-      This token has an expiration date, so it needs to be updated every now and then.
-    - description: Macaroon with read permission for dcache
   - alt_home_location:
     - default: /data/volume_2
     - description: Path where home directories are stored.
 Set to `/data/<storage item name for homes>`.
-  - rclone_cache_dir:
-    - default: /data/volume_3
-    - description: Path where rclone cache is stored.
-Set to `/data/<storage item name for rclone cache>`.
-  - rclone_max_gsize:
-    - default: 45
-    - description: For maximum size of cache on `rclone_cache_dir` volume.
-In Gb.
   - grader_user:
     - description: User who will be grading.
 User should be created on sram.
 This user will also be responsible for setting up the course and assignments.
     - default: ==USERNAME==